-Social media are new, they’re exciting, and they’re tricky.
+Social media is new, exciting, and tricky.

 However, as credit unions work hard to attract up-and-coming members, a social presence is essential.
 And becoming a social expert could be critical.
 For many consumers, social media mastery has become a brand expectation: “Digital branding and social strategies are becoming the necessary norm for all business including credit unions.”
 (Credit Union Digital Branding, Rogers 2011, Filene) A new member or a new hire may not even consider a credit union that doesn’t do Facebook, Twitter, or LinkedIn well.

 And mere presence is no longer enough either.
 An effective social media strategy goes well beyond populating a Facebook page: “When implementing social media programs, credit unions must understand how to develop strategies that will help them communicate effectively with members and potential members, foster credit union growth, and build social equity and awareness.”
 (The State of Social Media in Credit Unions: Opportunities and Challenges, Austin & Good 2011, Filene).
-Moving from a static online presence to effectively engaging consumers using social channels is challenging but critical: “Among successful credit unions 41.8% say that members are “somewhat engaged” and 11.3% say they are “very engaged.”
+Moving from a static online presence to effectively engaging consumers using social channels is challenging but critical: “Among successful credit unions 41.8 percent say that members are “somewhat engaged” and 11.3 percent say they are “very engaged.”
 (Measuring Social Media Success in Credit Unions, Austin & Good 2012, Filene).

 Research Pilot Details